Survey of Information Encoding Techniques for DNA: Advanced Approaches

-The work~\cite{Church2012Next-generationDNA} by Church et al. is an important milestone in DNA storage, as it is the first to store relatively large amount of information (5.27MBs).
-This is possible due to the use of "next generation" (at the time) sequencing and synthesis technologies.
-The goal is long-term storage, i.e., archival.
-The encoded information is not inserted into living bacteria - but is simply synthesised DNA and store on a microplate.
-The archived content is composed of a 53.426-word draft of a book, 11 JPG images and one JavaScript program.
+This work by Church et al. is an important milestone in DNA storage, as it is the first to store relatively large amounts of information (5.27 MB).
+This is possible due to the use of "next-generation" (at the time) sequencing and synthesis technologies.
+The goal is long-term, archival storage.
+The archived content is composed of a 53,426-word draft of a book, 11 JPG images and one JavaScript program.
+Instead of being inserted into a living organism, the synthesised DNA is simply stored on a microplate.

 The approach has multiple advantages, starting with the encoding: a nucleotide encodes one bit (\texttt{A} or \texttt{C} for zero, \texttt{G} or \texttt{T} for one), instead of two.
-It is thus possible to encode the same message (as a sequence of bits, i.e., 0s and 1s) in different sequences of nucleotides.
-A bit sequence of \texttt{0000} can, for example, be encoded as \texttt{GGGT}, thus avoiding a homopolymer of length greater than three.
+It is thus possible to encode the same message (as a sequence of bits, i.e., 0s and 1s) as different sequences of nucleotides.
+A bit sequence of \texttt{1111} can, for example, be encoded as \texttt{GGGT}, thus avoiding a homopolymer of length greater than three.
 The decision whether a zero is encoded as \texttt{A} or \texttt{C} (or a one as \texttt{G} or \texttt{T}) is made at random unless a homopolymer of length four needs to be avoided.
 The randomness automatically ensures a somewhat balanced \texttt{GC} content (although it could also be enforced).

-The information is split into addressable data blocks (which are encoded individually) to avoid long sequences which are generally difficult to synthesise and which may also form secondary structures.
-Each block has a 19-bit code and thus also a 19 nucleotide subsequence that identifies its position.
-Each sequence is flanked by primers of 22 nucleotides length for amplification when sequencing.
+The information is split into addressable data blocks (which are encoded individually) to avoid long sequences, which are generally difficult to synthesise and which may also form secondary structures.
+Each block has a 19-bit code, or, due to mapping one bit to one nucleotide, a 19-nucleotide DNA subsequence that identifies its position in the data.
+Each sequence is flanked by primers of length 22 for amplification when sequencing.

-Synthesis and sequencing errors have a low probability of being coincident, e.g., errors are unlikely to occur in the same location when either synthesising and sequencing.
-To address error correction and detection, each sequence is consequently replicated multiple times, enabling spotting of errors easily when comparing multiple sequences.
+Synthesis and sequencing errors have a low probability of being coincident, e.g., errors are unlikely to occur in the same location in different copies of the sequence.
+To address error correction and detection, each sequence is consequently synthesised multiple times, enabling errors to be identified easily by comparing multiple noisy reads of the sequence, i.e., by computing a consensus via a majority vote.